event-flux/event-flux/README.md

 This app create AppStore instance with TodoStore declarer.
 The `declareStore` will declare the Store and set some options such as `storeKey`.
 The store declarer will not create the store instance, it only declare the Store class.
 In this code snippet, we declare `TodoStore` Store class.
 The Store will be instantiated when UI needed by `withEventFlux`.

-More examples can refer to `https://github.com/event-flux/event-flux/tree/master/examples`.
+More examples can refer to [event-flux examples](https://github.com/event-flux/event-flux/tree/master/examples).